Vendor management system (VMS) - Definition, types, and benefits

 A vendor management system, often referred to as a VMS, is a platform or system that helps you manage the complex multi-step vendor management process.

-You’ll be able to perform all related tasks on a single platform and automate manual work.
+You’ll be able to perform all related tasks on a single platform and automate vendor management while significantly reducing manual work.

 With features to help you onboard suppliers, store vendor information, monitor performance, process invoices, and many more, it will allow you to manage vendors hassle-free.